Axobot-org/Axobot/docs/server.rst

 * voice_channel: Channel used by the automated voice channels system (see `below <server.html#voice-channels-managment>`__)
 * voice_category: Category used by the automated voice channels system (see `below <server.html#voice-channels-managment>`__)
 * voice_channel_format: Name format used by the automated voice channels system (see `below <server.html#voice-channels-managment>`__)
-* tickets_category: Category used by the tickets system
 * ttt_display: How to use the tic-tac-toe game.
 "Disabled" will prevent your users from playing it, "normal" will use it as usual and "short" will avoid spam messages.